thangpham-Beae/LayoutHub-v2-Doc/page-and-section-management/legacy-editor/page-layouts.md

 ## How to configure a Page layout

-Now you get the Homepage Layout sample imported to your store.
+Now you get the Homepage Layout sample imported to your store.&#x20;

 {% hint style="info" %}
 Only the body of Homepage imported.
 The Header and Footer section are **fixed and initial** from your current theme.